spandanb/learndb-py/tasks.md

 # Tasks

 ## Top Priority
 - docs
-  - reference.md
   - tutorial.md
   - architecture.md
+    - move to docs/
-- generate code docs (where should these be placed)
+- generate code docs (where should these be placed, perhaps src_docs)
 - remove devloops from `interface.py`
 - main user facing file is run.py? can it be called run_learndb.py?
 - put admin tasks somewhere (Make, python doit, shell)

+- add tests for drop table

 - bug
   - invalid column name in having clause (possible also in where), crashes the VM